qz267/graphite-observer/README.md

 listen_port = 8801
 ```

-`graphite_url` should be your graphite web host:port
+the `graphite_url` should be your graphite web host:port

 # Running
 * default: `./graphite-observer.py` and your page is available at `<ip>:8801`